 Buying a house is one of the biggest steps you will take in life, and probably the biggest purchase.
 There’s a lot to think about, aside from location, size and soundness.
+You might even need to sell your house that you currently live in.
 Here are some of the key financial considerations and questions you should ask yourself before taking the big step.

 - The mortgage equation Use a mortgage calculator to determine how much you can afford.
 This is just a starting point as many things will factor into the actual cost of your mortgage, such as your credit history, down payment amount and amortization period.
 Ideally, you should prepare for buying a home by building up both an excellent credit score and a 20% down payment (at least) to help reduce the cost of your mortgage.
 Lenders who deal with home loans use debt service ratios that compare your income with your debt to measure your ability to pay a mortgage.
 These ratios influence how much they will lend you and at what rate.
 There are a wide variety of mortgages on the market, and many things to consider.
 Use this ultimate mortgage checklist as a guide for talking to your mortgage expert.